stitchfix/stitchfix.github.io/_posts/2015-03-stitch-fix-heart-unix.md

 cat my_input.csv | xargs -n1 -P8 ./check.rb > images_with_possible_issues.csv
 ```

- - `xargs` runs a command, feeding `xargs` `STDIN` as arguments to that command
+ - `xargs` runs a command, feeding it `STDIN` as arguments to that command
    - `echo ""foo"" | xargs ls` is the same as `""ls foo""`.
- - `-n1` says to run the given command once for each line of input.
-  - Normally `xargs` will run many lines at once, so if you had a file with 10 rows in it called `""blah.csv""` and do `cat blah.csv | xargs curl`, it would likely run curl once with all 10 rows of blah.csv given to curl.  `-n1` means to just do them one at a time (so 10 runs of curl in this example).
+ - `-n1` says to run the given command once for each line of input (normally `xargs` will run many lines at once, so if you had a file with 10 rows in it called `""blah.csv""` and do `cat blah.csv | xargs curl`, it would likely run curl once with all 10 rows of blah.csv given to curl, so `-n1` runs it once per line of input).
  - `-P8` says to parallelize it 8 ways.

 So, I've got 8 instances of my script running at once.
-Obviously, there are diminishing returns on parallelism, but since curl'ing images is mostly I/O bound this worked pretty well without compromising my machine.
+Obviously, there are diminishing returns on parallelism, but since `curl`'ing images is mostly I/O bound this worked pretty well without compromising my machine.

 <a name="find-recently-changed-files"></a>
 ### Find Recently Changed Files